waugustus/CarpetFuzz/README.md

 ## Usage (Minimal Working Example) ##

-We take the program `tiffcp` as an example,
+We take the program `tiffcp` used in the paper as an example,

 ```
 export CarpetFuzz=/path/to/CarpetFuzz